 - Preheat oven to 350ºF.
 Butter and flour 2-9″ round layer cake pans.

-- Combine sugar and canola oil in a large mixing bowl; mix well.
+- Combine sugar, canola oil and eggs in a large mixing bowl; mix well.

 - Whisk flour, baking soda, cinnamon, ginger, baking powder and salt in another bowl.